OPERATION ENCOMPASS FOR SCHOOLS

 aretrained in Child Protection awareness at least annually.

-- All staff have signed a record to show that they have read and understand the DFE Guidance understoodthe DFE Guidance, Keeping Children Safe in Education 2019, the OLM Safeguarding and Child Protection Policy and are aware of the indicators of child abuse and how to respond to concerns or disclosures of abuse by children
+- All staff have signed a record to show that they have read and have understoodthe DFE Guidance, Keeping Children Safe in Education 2019, the OLM Safeguarding and Child Protection Policy and are aware of the indicators of child abuse and how to respond to concerns or disclosures of abuse by children

 Key Areas of safeguarding responsibilities: